Hafiz Osman

-Hafiz Osman (born 15 February 1984) is a former professional footballer who played in the S.League and the Singapore national football team.
+Hafiz Osman (born 15 February 1984) is a retired professional footballer who played in the S.League and the Singapore national football team.

 Club career

 The natural right-back played in the S-League for Singapore Armed Forces, Tanjong Pagar United and Geylang International FC.

 International career

 He made his debut for the Singapore national team on 8 January 2007 against Philippines.
 Osman played 9 times for the Singapore national football team.

 He was part of the Singapore Under-23 team that took part in the 2007 Southeast Asian Games in Korat, Thailand that won a bronze medal.